Preventing the Flu

 Influenza (also called “the flu”) is a viral infection in the nose, throat, and lungs.
 About 10 to 20% of Americans get the flu each year.
 Some people can get very sick from the flu.

 The flu may cause fever, cough, sore throat, a runny or stuffy nose, headache, muscle aches, and tiredness.
-Most people feel better after one or two weeks, but for some people, the flu leads to serious diseases, such as pneumonia.
+Most people feel better after 1 to 2 weeks.
+However, for some people the flu leads to serious diseases, such as pneumonia.
 The influenza vaccine can help protect you from getting the flu.

 Who is at higher risk?